How long does a home inspection take?

 Are you members of a professional organization?

 Our inspector Joe Escamilla is a member of ASHI, American Society of Home Inspectors, Inc..
 The ASHI Standard of Practice for Home Inspections guides home inspectors in the performance of their inspections.
 ASHI's Code of Ethics stresses the home inspector's responsibility to report the results of the inspection in a fair, impartial, and professional manner, avoiding conflicts of interests.
+To view or download the ASHI Standards of Practice and Code of Ethics for the Home Inspection Process, click here.

 How many days notice do I need to give you?